vespa-engine/documentation/en/reranking-in-searcher.md

 *matching query protocol phase*
 - The matching protocol phase which asks each content node involved in the query to return the locally best ranking hits (ranked by the configurable ranking expressions defined in the schema).
-This protocol phase might include several ranking phases local to each node.
+This matching query protocol phase might include several ranking phases which are executed per content node.
 In the query protocol phase the content nodes can also return [match-features](reference/schema-reference.html#match-features) which a re-ranking searcher can use to re-rank results (or feature logging).
-In the custom searcher one is working on the global best ranking hits, and can have access to aggregated features which is calculated across the top-ranking documents (the global best documents).
+In the custom searcher one is working on the global best ranking hits from the content nodes, and can have access to aggregated features which is calculated across the top-ranking documents (the global best documents).

 *fill query protocol phase*
 - Fill summary data for the global top ranking hits after all ranking phases.
+If one needs access to the document fields, the searcher would need to call `execution.fill` before the re-ranking logic, this would then cost more resources then just using `match-features` which is delivered in the first protocol matching phase.
+If one needs access to a subset of fields during stateless re-ranking, consider configuring a dedicated [document summary](document-summaries.html).

 See also [Life of a query in Vespa](performance/sizing-search.html#life-of-a-query-in-vespa).

 ### Guide prerequisites
 - [Docker Desktop on Mac](https://docs.docker.com/docker-for-mac/install)